flatironinstitute/cryojax-ensemble-optimization/README.md

 ## Summary

 CryoJAX ensemble optimization is a module of the [cryoJAX](https://github.com/michael-0brien/cryojax) library, a [JAX](https://github.com/jax-ml/jax) and [Equinox](https://docs.kidger.site/equinox/)-based library for differentiable cryo-EM forward models.
-Its purpose is to optimize an structural ensemble, defined as a weighted discrete set of atomic structures, given a set of cryo-EM images.
+The purpose of this library is to provide a framework for optimizing structural ensembles, defined as a weighted discrete set of atomic structures, given a set of cryo-EM images.
 To do this, we implement an algorithm inspired by projected gradient descent, where the optimization step is performed by comparing the ensemble to the cryo-EM dataset, and the projection step is done through Steered Molecular Dynamics using the popular [OpenMM](https://openmm.org/) library.
 Details and results are available in our preprint: TODO.
 Instructions for reproducing the paper results are provided below.

 ## Installation